akshayamadhuri/Intro-to-Data-Analysis-with-Python/Python Libraries for Data Analysis/World of Pandas DataFrame.md

 ## Introduction to the Pandas Library

 The pandas library is Python's solution for tabular data operations, packing more punch for data analysis than NumPy, which is skewed towards numerical computations.
-Pandas houses two fundamental data structures: the Series (1D) and the DataFrame (2D).
+Pandas houses two fundamental data structures: the Series (1D) and  DataFrame (2D).
 Often, the DataFrame is the go-to choice.
 Let's start by importing pandas:

 ```Python